FirstPersonKSP/Kerbal-VR/KerbalVR_Mod/Optional Mods/README.md

 # Volumetric Clouds

-If you have blackrack's volumetric clouds, install it as normal and then follow the instructions below according to which version you have.
+If you have blackrack's volumetric clouds, install it as normal.
+Then install the contents of one of the KerbalVR/OptionalMods/VolumetricClouds folders into GameData, overwriting any existing files.
+Note that VolumetricClouds-v2 is empty; it does not need any special treatment.

-## Volumetric Clouds V4 (released December 22 2023)

-Copy the EnvironmentalVisualEnhancements and Scatterer folders from the KerbalVR/Optional Mods folder into your GameData directory and overwrite the existing files.

-## Volumetric Clouds V3 (released August 26 2023)

-Download https://github.com/JonnyOThan/Kerbal-VR/files/12777949/RaymarchedClouds-VR-8.26.23.zip and copy it over your existing EVE install, overwriting the existing files.

-## Volumetric Clouds V2 (released May 21 2023)

-No additional steps
+For reference, release dates of each version are below:

+ * v1 - January 14, 2023
+ * v2 - May 21 through June 7, 2023
+ * v3 - August 20 through 26, 2023
+ * v4 - December 22, 2023 through July 16, 2024

 # Optional VR patches